A Look At Lee Chong Wei's Medals, Career Highlights And Net Worth

-When you talk about professional badminton players from Malaysia, the most prominent name which comes to mind is that of Lee Chong Wei.
+When you talk about professional badminton players from Malaysia, the most prominent name to come to mind is that of Lee Chong Wei.
 A former world number one and winner of three Olympic medals, Lee Chong Wei was conferred the title of ‘Datuk’ by the Malaysian government as a mark of respect for his incredible achievements.

-A career complete with ups and downs, the former Malaysian shuttler has been at the pinnacle of glory, and has also seen dark days in his professional career when he got involved in one of the most shameful practices in the world of sports― doping.
-Lee Chong Wei, despite the black spot in his career in the form of doping, deserved a happy and glorious end to his career.
+With a career full of ups and downs, the former Malaysian shuttler has been at the pinnacle of glory and had his fair share of dark days as well, including the controversial time when he got involved in one of the most shameful practices in the world of sports― doping.
+Lee Chong Wei, despite the doping controversy, deserved a happy and glorious end to his career.
 Sadly, his time on the badminton court was cut short by cancer, and the world never got a proper chance to bid him farewell.
 However, nothing mars the achievements of his career which spanned for nearly two decades.

-As the shuttlers across Asia prepare for the upcoming Asian Games, scheduled to take place in China’s Hangzhou, we take a look at Lee Chong Wei’s incredible career, the highlights from it, the medals he has won, his stats, net worth and more.
+As shuttlers across Asia prepare for the upcoming Asian Games, scheduled to take place in China’s Hangzhou, we take a look at Lee Chong Wei’s incredible career highlights, the medals he has won, his stats and net worth.

-Lee Zii Jia Announces Return To Badminton (And A New Coach!)
-At Korea Open

-Lee Chong Wei’s incredible entry in the world of badminton and rise to the top of the rankings
+Lee Chong Wei’s incredible entry into the world of badminton and rise to the top of the rankings

-Born and brought up in Perak, Malaysia by a Malaysian Chinese family, Lee Chong Wei was drafted into the national squad at the tender age of 17 years all the way back in 2000.
+Born and brought up in Perak, Malaysia by a Malaysian Chinese family, Lee Chong Wei was drafted into the national squad at the tender age of 17 back in the year 2000.
 After a span of three years in the professional badminton sphere, Lee Chong Wei reached his first major final in the 2003 Malaysia Open where he was defeated by China’s Chen Hong.

-In 2004, Lee Chong Wei won two titles, the Malaysia Open and the Chinese Taipei Open, and also gained a place in the 2004 Athens Olympics.
-However, his journey ended in the second round at the quadrennial sporting event.
+In 2004, Lee Chong Wei won two titles, the Malaysia Open and the Chinese Taipei Open, and also competed at the 2004 Athens Olympics.
+However, his journey ended in the second round of the quadrennial sporting event.

 Lee Chong Wei suffered another heartbreak in the finals of the 2012 London Olympics men’s singles event and had to settle for a silver.
-However, he broke the record of Malaysia Open titles with his ninth win in 2013.
-The Malaysian badminton player won his fourth BWF Super Series Masters title, rewriting the record for most tile wins in the year-ending event in the process.
+However the next year, he broke the record for most Malaysia Open titles with his ninth win.
+The same year, the Malaysian badminton player won his fourth BWF Super Series Masters title, rewriting the record for most tile wins at the year-end event.

-After making a comeback from a serious hamstring injury in 2014, which saw him opt out of the 2014 Commonwealth Games in Glasgow, Lee Chong Wei finished as the runner-up in the World Championships for the third time in his career.
+After making a comeback from a severe hamstring injury that took him out of the 2014 Commonwealth Games in Glasgow, Lee Chong Wei finished as the runner-up in the World Championships for the third time in his career.
 He also settled for two bronze medals at the Asian Games later that year after losing in the semi-finals of both the men’s singles and men’s team events.

 In 2016, the Malaysian shuttler won a record-equalling sixth title at the Indonesia Open, becoming the first non-Indonesian to win the tournament six times.
 Later that year, Lee Chong Wei led the Malaysia contingent in the opening ceremony of the 2016 Rio Olympics.
-However, he did not have luck on his side as he lost his third straight final in the men’s singles event at the quadrennial sports meet.
+Unfortunately, history repeated itself as he lost his third straight final in the men’s singles event at the quadrennial sports meet.

 The 2018 Commonwealth Games in Gold Coast, Australia saw Lee Chong Wei win his fifth gold medal as he defeated Indian shuttler Srikanth Kidambi in the final of the men’s singles event.
 He also won a silver medal in the mixed team event of the Commonwealth Games.
 Later that year, Lee Chong Wei extended his own record at the Malaysia Open, winning his 12th title in 14 appearances in the final.